 Cost of Ownership

 Although there are some better performers in its class when it comes to economy and emissions, the F-TYPE Coupe is there or thereabouts.
-The entry level car records a combined fuel consumption figure of 33.6mpg, with emissions of 199g/km.
-Go for the S and those figures change to 32.9mpg and 203g/km with the Quickshift auto box, while the manual car can only record 28.8mpg and 234g/km.
+Bear in mind that on the V6, there's a big penalty for chooing maual transmission rather than the Quickshift auto; on the 340PS variant for example, the Quickshift variant's figures (33.6mpg, with emissions of 199g/km) fall to 28.8mpg and 234g/km if you stay with a stick shift.
+Go for the 380PS version and those figures change to 32.8mpg and 203g/km with the Quickshift auto box, while the manual car can only record 28.8mpg and 234g/km.
 The unreconstructed hooligan that is the supercharged V8 F-TYPE R manages 26.4mpg and 255g/km on an extremely good day.
 Go all-wheel drive and you'll be looking at 25mpg and 269g/km.
 If you average more than 20mpg in this car then you're not using it properly and it deserves a better home.
 You know where I am.
 Depreciation on the F-TYPE Convertible hasn't been at all bad, with the entry level car recording a 110 pence per mile cost of ownership over a three year/36,000 mile tenure.
-The Coupe is a good deal more affordable so should do even better, which is illuminating given that a Porsche Cayman S with PDK costs around 114 pence per mile to operate.
-It looks as if Jaguar has stolen a key advantage here.
+The Coupe is a more affordable so should do even better.